yangheng95/PyABSA/README.md

 auto_device='cpu'  # to specify a preferred device
 ```

+### Flexible labels than others
-- PyABSA support auto label fixing which means you can set the labels to any token (except -999), e.g., sentiment labels
+PyABSA support auto label fixing which means you can set the labels to any token (except -999), e.g., sentiment labels
   = {-9.
 2, negative, positive}
 - Check and make sure the version and datasets of checkpoint are compatible to your current PyABSA.
 The version
   information of PyABSA is also available in the output while loading checkpoints training args.